 - Dice apple very small and cook in coconut oil until softened, about 5-8 minutes.

 - In a mixing bowl, combine almond flour, tapioca starch, baking powder, and salt.
 Make a dent in the middle of the mixture and add the 3 eggs to the dent.
 Use a fork or biscuit cutter to combine until you have lot of small pieces of dough.
 Knead those pieces into a ball of dough, using your hands.
-You can add a very tiny amount of water (1 tsp at a time) but only if the dough won't form a ball.
+You can add a very tiny amount of water (1 teaspoon at a time) but only if the dough won't form a ball.
 Adding too much liquid makes the dough sticky and it could melt.

 - Dust a clean work surface and rolling pin with extra starch.
 Roll out the dough into a square about ¼ inch thick.